samjones1001/pocket-clone-backend/README.md

 A Kotlin/Spring api for storing and retrieving web links for later reading.
 Intended for use with [PocketClone](https://github.com/samjones1001/pocket-clone-frontend)

 ### Live Version
-A live version of this api is hosted [here](https://protected-harbor-70609.herokuapp.com).
+A live version of this api is hosted at `https://protected-harbor-70609.herokuapp.com`.
 It responds to requests sent to the enpoints listed below in the [api section](#api)

 ## Setup and Running